dki-lab/GrailQA/README.md

 ```

 ### Online Running Time
 We also show the running time of inference in online mode, in which offline caches are disabled.
 The aim of this setting is to mimic the real scenario in production.
-To report the average running time, we random sample 1,000 test questions for each model and run every model on a single GeoForce RTX 2080-ti GPU card with batch size 1.
+To report the average running time, we randomly sample 1,000 test questions for each model and run every model on a single GeoForce RTX 2080-ti GPU card with batch size 1.
+A comparison of different models is shown below:

 |                        | Transduction | Transduction-BERT | Transduction-VP | Transduction-BERT-VP | Ranking | Ranking-BERT |
 |------------------------|--------------|-------------------|-----------------|----------------------|---------|--------------|
 | Running time (seconds) | 60.899       | 50.176            | 4.787           | 1.932                | 115.459 | 80.892       |

-The running time is quite long when either ranking mode or vocabulary pruning is activated.
+The running time is quite significant when either ranking mode or vocabulary pruning is activated.
 This is because running SPARQL queries to query the 2-hop information (i.e., either candidate logical forms for ranking or 2-hop schema items for vocabulary pruning) is very time-consuming.
 This is also a general issue for the enumeration+ranking framework in KBQA, which is used by many existing methods.
-This issue has to some extend been underaddressed.
-A common practice is to use offline cache to store the exectuions of all related SPARQL queries, which assumes the test questions are known in advance (this assumption is true for existing KBQA benchmarks, but this does not necessarily mean it is realistic in production).
+This issue has to some extend been underaddressed so far.
+A common practice is to use offline cache to store the exectuions of all related SPARQL queries, which assumes the test questions are known in advance.
+This assumption is true for existing KBQA benchmarks but is not realistic for a real production system.
+How to improve the efficiency of KBQA models while maintaining their efficacy is still an active area for research.

 ## Citation
 ```